jasoncaldwell/Covid19-Coronavirus-Resources/README.md

 *	**Mint	Mobile:**	New	and	existing	customers	can	get	Unlimited	4G	LTE	Data	for	free.	[**Click	here**] (https://www.mintmobile.com/unlimited/?)	for	more	details

-*	**AT&T:**	AT&T	is	suspending	broadband	data	caps	for	home	internet	customers.
-You	can	read	more [**here**](https://www.theverge.com/2020/3/12/21177538/att-broadband-internet-data-capcoronavirus-suspend).
-They’re	also	waiving	late	fees	for	next	30-60	days.
-They’ll	also	provide	free	access to	its	public	WiFi	hot	spots.

 *	**Sprint**	is	offering	unlimited	data	for	all	users	and	waiving	late	fees	for	next	30-60	days